MHickey2/EssenChelle-Oils/README.md

 ### 9. Contact Page     <a name="contactpage"></a>
-The contact page has a map showing the location of the Company, contact information and a contact form so that the user can send a message to the company.
+The contact page has a map showing the location of the Company and a contact form so that the user can send a message to the company.
+This will aid communication between the user and the EssenChelle Oil Co. this could include queries on the sales process, more information on specific properties of products or questions in relation to delivery issues.

 <br>